intermine/im-docs/docs/support/troubleshooting-tips.rst

 	java.lang.RuntimeException: can't open datasource for {platform=PostgreSQL, datasource.dataSourceName=db.flatmodeunittest, ...

 Errors of this type mean there was a problem accessing a database, in this example with `db.flatmodeunittest`.
-Either the database specified in the xxx.properties file doesn't exist or the server/user/password details in the properties are incorrect.
+Either the database specified in the `mine.properties` file doesn't exist or the server/user/password details in the properties are incorrect.

 FATAL: sorry, too many clients already
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^